Industrial Alchemy: Real Ores & Chemistry

 • overhaul-style play without jumping straight into extreme endgame complexity

-It is not intended to be a tiny quality-of-life mod or a simple ore reskin.
+It is not a small quality-of-life mod or a simple ore reskin.
 It changes the structure and expectations of early and midgame industry.

 Recommended Use